rachelslaybaugh/git-novice/05-forks-PRs.md

 origin	git@github.com:rachelslaybaugh/planets.git (push)
 ~~~

+We can see that the connection is to your repository
+and that it has been named origin.
+The fetch and push designators mean that it is a two-way connection.

-We can also connect our repository to multiple remotes so
+We can also connect our repository to *other remotes* so
 that we can keep things in sync with other repositories.
-In this case,  we want to connect your repository to mine,
+In this case,  we want to connect your repository to mine.
-which will allow you to get any changes I make
+This will allow you to get any changes I make
 and for you to contribute changes back.

+We will use the `remote add` command and
-We will call this remote "upstream" to indicate that it is upstream from
+call this remote "upstream" to indicate that it is upstream from
 your repository (this is a common practice for forked repositories).

 ~~~